jschaenz/manateebot/README.md

 The life expectancy calculator uses data provided by https://github.com/hemanth/life-expectancy .

 The command cooldown was inspired by the implementation in KUNszgbot

+next goal: dont use message.startsWith cause its MEGADANK